mht3/Remote-Controller/README.md

 - Encryption techniques to make sure only verified users can control the joystick.

-For more information on how to use this code, see **instructions.md**
+For more information, including how to run the code and set up a local broker, see **instructions.md**

 ---